google_translate_ios

 The mobile app will soon be able to automatically pick up on a number of popular spoken languages and convert the speech to text, says The New York Times.

 In addition, Google Translate will also let you take snapshots of signs or menus or whatever, and also translate onscreen.
 This is probably the product of Google’s acquisition of the Wordlens app.
 Critics are concerned that this could lead to a decline in people learning new languages and while they might not miss out when it comes to basic tasks like ordering in a foreign restaurant, it could have an impact on foreign relations, relations between those who have immigrated and nationals, and the number of people entering into translation based job roles which are important.
 Hopefully, despite this technological advancement, people will still attend places like this UK based language school to learn foreign languages more thoroughly, for the times when this is a very important skill to have.
+Find the best resources to learn Japanese with this platform.

 Google Translate provides written translations for roughly 90 total languages, as well as spoken translations for a fraction of these.
 The app counts 500 million active users every month, its engineering director, Macduff Hughes, told the Times.